EwanBorgPad/spark/docs/apikeys.md

 `sk_peter_prod_8iam21k8f7v6s5sbxg134`

-TODO add permissions to the db table (just a comma-separated TEXT would be perfect I think) TODO keys are not retrievable (can be seen only once) TODO should we insist on api key through authorization header instead of query params which might leave a trace in browser history, if one decides to use their key like that
+TODO should we insist on api key through authorization header instead of query params which might leave a trace in browser history, if one decides to use their key like that
 TODO drop ADMIN_API_KEY_HASH and INTEGRATIONS_API_KEY